nehasawant99/cybersecurity-notes/02-Log Analysis /Log-notes.md

 ##  3. The Analyst's Checklist

-When analyzing any correlated security event, always answer the following foundational questions:
+When analysing any correlated security event, always answer the following foundational questions:

 * [ ] **What** happened?
 (What was the attack vector?)
 * [ ] **When** did it happen?
 (Establish an accurate timeline)